CMDR-3/ModdersToolKit/README.md

 # Setup

 Just download/compile the DLL, add as a refrence, and check out the Wiki for getting started.
+To edit the mod, clone the repo, and if using Visual Studio, package all of the code into a folder called "ModdersToolKit" In the same directory as this new folder, place the solution file.
+Then, open the solution and you should be good.

 # To-do